 The Preserve is open Daylight Hours Only .
 Look for Preserve sign at 32c Clarks Falls Road,

 near Pendleton Hill Road/Clarks Falls junction.

 Comfortable walking, no hills, no rocky climbs.
 See trail map and photos below.

 The geodetic map shows that this preserve is part

 HAYFIELD AT SAMUEL COTE PRESERVE

-Right-click and copy-paste the trail map below for printing.
+OR: Right-click and copy-paste the trail map below for printing.
 There should be maps at the trailhead in the mailbox.